1frenk6/media-manager-service/README.md

 # How to run the project locally:

-npm run local
+Copy the envs in .env.local file npm run local
 It will start a docker-compose with Localstack (local host for S3) and a postgres image.

 # How to run integration test:

-npm run test:integration
-it will start another docker-compose with 2 simple integration test:
+Copy the envs in .env.test file npm run test:integration it will start another docker-compose with 2 simple integration test: